deividAlfa/Alfa166Bluetooth/Readme.md

 The firmware is implemented in a cheap STM32F103 "blue pill" board ($3).<br>
 The code doesn't use any special peripheral and can be very easily ported to other devices, all needed are some GPIOs and a timer to provide timing control.

+**As the ICS mutes the audio for ~3 seconds, when skippign tracks, all the songs would lose that time.<br>
+The last version also modifies the circuit for play/pause control.
+Now it puts the bluetooth in pause for that time, so the songs start correctly.**

 <a id="firmware"></a>
 ## Firmware